 My name is Alison, but I often get called Ali.
 I live in regional Western Australia with my husband and two little boys, we also share our home with two cats and several budgies.
 I am a stay at home Mum and enjoy reading, writing (I have written a novel which I hope to one day publish), art, a bit of photography here and there, and holiday adventures.

 I write with my cartoon counterpart Jessie.
 You might see her featured along the way.
-She likes to pop in when she can – she has pretty much taken over The Nut Factory’s Facebook page.
+She likes to pop in when she can – sometimes appearing on The Nut Factory’s Facebook page and Twitter account.
 She’s also a mum to a couple of cartoon little people.
 She likes cats, rainy days and watermelon.

 Below is “Neptune” having a bath in a glass of water.
 She was hand raised from sixteen days old and is very tame.
 Also pictured is “Flea” climbing the Christmas tree when he was just a small kitten.
 He is much bigger now and full of mischief.